Qwendu/SC/HonourForever/CoordinateSystems.md

 ARC | 22.881 | 42.312 | - | 59.462
 MIC | 38.408 | 57.469 | 59.462 | -

+With this data a representation of the System can be constructed, through which collected coordiantes can be put into terms of travel instructions.

 ## Coordinates for Planetoid-surfaces
 Through obvious granularity/accuracy problems of the method used for [planets and mining claims](#Coordinates-for-Planetoids) a different system has to be used for unmarked POI on planetoids.